specklesystems/speckle-docs/user/powerbi.md

 ### Features

-The current version of enables basic visualisation, filtering and coloring features, as well as some basic camera and color controls:
+The current version enables basic visualisation, filtering and coloring features, as well as some basic camera and color controls:

 - Load individual objects that were fetched with the PowerBI Data Connector
 - Highlight objects in the 3D viewer that were selected on a different table in the report.